Wizard Of Oz

 20 March 1998 - WIZARD OF OZ

-Something awful happened to me last night: my house was blown into my neighbour’s garden.
-At least that’s what I thought at first, but it turned out that it wasn’t my neighbour’ garden, but the magical land of Oz.
+Something awful happened to me last night: my house was blown by the wind into my neighbour’s garden.
+At least, that’s what I thought at first, but it turned out that it wasn’t my neighbour's garden, but the magical land of Oz.

 I was greeted by a race of little guys called The Munchies, or something.
-They sang me a song and then introduced me to their god: A tractor tire hanging on a knotted rope from a drainpipe.
-They said his name was TX4 - 47.
+They sang me a song and then introduced me to their god: a tractor tire hanging on a knotted rope from a drainpipe.
+They said his name was TX4-A7.

 21 March 1998 - WIZARD OF OZ